fenago/data-science/lab_guides/Lab_10.md

 Caption: Histogram for UnitPrice with a bin step size of 5

-This is much better.
-With this step size, we can see that most of the observations have a unit price under 5 (almost 4,200 observations).
-We can also see that a bit more than 500 data points have a unit price under 10.
-The count of records keeps decreasing as the unit price increases.

 Let\'s plot the histogram for the `Quantity` column with a bin step size of 10: